 Want to adopt a cat, but suffer from allergies?
 Maybe you’ve tried coping by taking antihistamines, and have a HEPA air filter in your home.
 You may have even heard the term "hypoallergenic pet" but not know it applies to cats.

 Technically, there are no 100 percent hypoallergenic domestic cats or cats that are completely non-allergenic.
-All cats produce some amount of dander, so you won't find a dander or allergen-free cat.
+All cats produce some amount of dander, so you won't find a dander or allergy-free cat.
 However, there are breeds that produce less of it and therefore make good cats for people with allergies.
 The following list of "hypoallergenic" cats is a guideline which petMD recommends for people who want to adopt a feline, yet feel options are limited due to allergies:

 - Siberian (Less of the Fel d 1 protein)